ColColonCleaner/DNDTools/README_IG.md

   + PC minis are always visible through fog of war.
   + NPC minis can be hidden from players via the right click menu.
   + If OneWorld is available on the table it will be automatically initialized shortly after the mini injector loads.
 This can be disabled in the right-click menu by turning off 'Auto-OneWorld'.
+  + Use the 'Show Mini UI' option on the injector to show/hide the floating UI on all minis at once.
 + **Movement.**
   + When an injected mini is picked up a token 1 square wide will spawn underneath facing the player.
 That token shows distance with DND rules in 5 foot increments.
   + All distances in these tools are with reference to the TTS grid.
 Modifying that grid will affect the calculated distances.